gabriel-de-jesus/labadain-crawler/README.md

 ## Overview

-Labadain crawler is a data collection pipeline designed to optimize the process of constructing comprehensive textual corpora from the web.
+Labadain crawler is a data collection pipeline for low-resource languages designed to optimize the process of constructing comprehensive textual corpora from the web.
 The system is built on top of the Apache Nutch framework and incorporates language-specific components such as a tokenizer and a language identification model.

 ## Requirements